Grilled Morels with Fontina on Toast

 Instructions

-- Set a grill to medium-high.
-In a small bowl, whisk together 2 tablespoons of the olive oil and sherry vinegar.
+- Heat a charcoal grill or set a gas grill to medium-high.
+In a small bowl, whisk together 2 tablespoons of the olive oil and the sherry vinegar.
 Set aside.

-- In a small skillet set over medium heat, add the butter.
-Once the butter is melted and bubbly, add the shallots and garlic and cook, stirring occasionally, until softened, 3–4 minutes.
+- In a small skillet set over medium heat, melt the butter.
+When the foam subsides, add the garlic and shallot and cook, stirring occasionally, until softened, 3–4 minutes.
 Add the chives and cook for another minute.
 Season with freshly ground black pepper and remove from the heat.

-- Skewer the morels, and once the grill is hot, grease the grates with oil and add the morels, just barely cooking them to get them smokey and a little charred, about 5 minutes on each side.
-Remove from the grill and transfer to a cutting board.
-Take the mushrooms off the skewer, coarsely chop them and then add them to the butter mixture, tossing well to combine.
+- Thread the morels onto skewers.
+When the grill is preheated, use tongs and a wad of oiled paper towels to grease the grates.
+Add the morels and grill, turning occasionally, until slightly charred and just cooked through, about 10 minutes.
+Transfer to a cutting board, remove the skewers, then coarsely chop the mushrooms.
+Add them to the butter mixture and toss to coat.

-- Either using a pastry brush, brush the remaining olive oil on both sides of the two slices of bread, or drizzle the oil.
-On the grill, toast the bread slices until the bread gets toasty and you get grill marks, about 2 minutes on each side, and then transfer to the cutting board.
-Top the toasts with thinly sliced fontina cheese, and return to the grill, covering it with a lid to melt the cheese, 30–60 seconds.
-Transfer the toast back to the plate, and top with the buttery morels, and sprinkle with the vinegar dressing and maldon salt to taste.
+- Drizzle the remaining oil over both sides of the bread slices, then grill, turning once, until there are grill marks on both sides, about 4 minutes.
+Turn off the heat.
+Top the slices evenly with the fontina, cover, and grill until the cheese is melted, 30–60 seconds more.
+Transfer the toasts to a serving plate, top with the buttered morels, and drizzle with the vinaigrette.
+Sprinkle with the flaky salt and serve hot.